mpc-qt/mpc-qt/README.md

 reproduce most of the interface and functionality of mpc-hc while using [libmpv] to play video instead of DirectShow.

 ## Features

 This is alpha software and some of the functionality isn't written yet.
-For the most part, unwritten portions relate to setting options, disc playback, streaming from the internet and devices, and storing favorites.
+For the most part, unwritten portions relate to setting options, streaming from the internet and devices, and storing favorites.
 However, you can still

 * play back simple video files
 * control playback using the control buttons
 * seek with the seek bar